MTES-MCT/monitorfish/datascience/docs/source/activity-overview.rst

 Activity overview
 =================

-The declared activity data is aggregated to produce synthetic visualizations of catches and landings.
+The declared activity data is aggregated to produce synthetic visualizations of catches and landings of all vessels.

 .. image:: _static/img/activity-overview.png
   :width: 800